dynamsoft-docs/mobile-document-scanner-docs-js/guide/index-v1.3.1.md

 Certain legacy web application servers may lack support for the `application/wasm` mimetype for .wasm files.
 To address this, you have two options:

 1. Upgrade your web application server to one that supports the `application/wasm` mimetype.
 2. Manually define the mimetype on your server by setting the MIME type for `.wasm` as `application/wasm`.
-This allows the user's browser to correctly process resource files.
+This allows the user's browser to correctly processes resource files.
 Different web servers have their own way of configuring the MIME type.
 Here are instructions for [Apache](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Apache_Configuration_htaccess#media_types_and_character_encodings), [IIS](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/staticcontent/mimemap), and [NGINX](https://www.nginx.com/resources/wiki/start/topics/examples/full/#mime-types).

 #### Resource Caching